HelenYarmak/rag-pipeline-with-supabase/README.md

 What this step does:

 1. Packages the retrieved text as system context.
 2. Sends both context + user query to the LLM.
-    3.The model generates a natural-language answer.
+3. The model generates a natural-language answer.
-    4.The first choice returned is passed back to the user.
+4. The first choice returned is passed back to the user.